learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 </body>
 ```

-We would have a tree that looks like
+Our tree looks like this:

 ``` shell
         body